RAK4270 WisDuo Breakout Board Quick Start Guide

 ChirpStack LoraServer supports multiple system configurations, with only one by default.

-- Service profile: field is to select the system profile.
+- The Service Profile field is used to select the system profile.

-- Payload codec: the parsing method for selecting load data such as parsing LPP format data.
+- The Payload Codec Specifies the parsing method for processing payload data, such as parsing LPP format data.

 -